What should I do in an emergency?

 Tap an emergency card.

-Pick a photo card, then use the steps that open below.
-The steps are written for bystanders waiting for EMS.
-If a dispatcher gives different instructions, follow the dispatcher.
+Choose the card that is closest to what is happening.
+The steps are for bystanders waiting for EMS.
+If the dispatcher tells you something different, follow the dispatcher.

 What the tools look like